zkstewart/BINge/README.md

 # BINge
-Clusters de novo transcripts and gene models using a reference genome to provide gene-level counts
+Clusters _de novo_ transcripts and gene models using a reference genome to provide gene-level counts

 ## Overview
-BINge (BIN Genes for Expression analyses) is a sequence clustering program which aims to group alternative isoforms, orthologs, or paralogs into sequence clusters.
+BINge (**Bin** **G**enes for **E**xpression analyses) is a sequence clustering program which aims to group alternative isoforms, orthologs, and paralogs into sequence clusters.
 Its algorithm is capable of doing this accurately while receiving multiple species' sequences as input, a feat that currently existing clustering programs cannot achieve.
 In doing so, BINge enables differential gene expression analyses to take place that compare one or many species in a way that minimises biases associated with:
 - Data mappability (e.g., reads from species A not aligning optimally to sequence models derived from species B), and